MachineLemonade/docs/v0.9/ee-upgrade-guide.md

 FROM astronomerinc/ap-airflow:0.9.2-1.10.3-onbuild
 ```

+Run `astro airflow start` with the new image to verify the new image builds.
+For a list of changes, see the [CHANGELOG](https://github.com/apache/airflow/blob/master/CHANGELOG.txt) on the Airflow Github.

 ### Upgrade your CLI

-As a final step, you'll need to upgrade the Astronomer CLI to a matching version
+As a final step, upgrade the Astronomer CLI to a matching version

 To upgrade versions, run: